Eyas's Blog

 If you’re trying to get into game development as a Software Engineer, finding learning materials with the right level of context can be challenging.
 You’ll likely face a choice between following materials introducing you to basic C# and OOP concepts while also describing Unity concepts, or starting with advanced tutorials and be left to figure out the core concepts deductively.

-To fill that gap, I’m writing a series called Unity for Software Engineers.
+To fill that gap, I’m writing a series called Unity for Software Engineers (now updated and available as a book).
 This is the first piece, and I’ll be releasing additional installments over the next few weeks, so make sure to subscribe for updates.
 The series is intended for folks already comfortable with programming and software architecture, especially those who learn best as I do: starting with first principles and working your way upwards.

 Read more →